safl/chplforpyp-docs/docs/source/basics.rst

     cd ~/chapel
     make

-    # Setup your environment, add this to command to ~/.bashrc for permanent installation.
+    # Setup your environment, add this command to ~/.bashrc for permanent installation.
     source ~/chapel/util/setchplenv.bash

-After doing the above you should be to:
+After doing the above you should be able to:

 .. code-block:: bash